 Swiss screw machining is also called Swiss Turning, or Swiss Automatic Machining.

-The machining process starts by programming the part design into the machine.
+The Swiss machining process starts by programming the part design into the machine using CNC controls.
 This tells the machine the exact dimensions to cut and drill into the raw material.

 Once the measurements are inputted, raw metal, or bar stock, is loaded into what’s called a bar feeder.
-The bar feeder can hold a large amount of bar stock which can keep the machine running for hours.
+The bar feeder can hold a large amount of bar stock which can keep the machine running for hours and complete high volume orders quickly.

 Swiss screw machining offers great benefits to manufacturers that need bulk precision machined parts.
-Swiss screw machining offers increased efficiency, material diversity, and design diversity compared to other machines.
+Swiss screw machining is an advanced manufacturing method that offers increased efficiency, material and design diversity compared to other machines.

-Swiss screw machines can perform a variety of cuts, slotting, drilling, and more simultaneously, which eliminated the need for further machining and increases production speed.
+Swiss screw machines can perform a variety of cuts, slotting, drilling, and more simultaneously, eliminating the need for further machining and increasing production speed.
 After being programmed, the machines can run continuously and minimize the need for operators.

 These machines are capable of running 24/7, which means your project can be completed quickly.

-Swiss screw machines are capable of machining various grades of metal, and polycarbonate with high precision.
+Swiss screw machines are capable of machining various grades of metal, and polycarbonate and plastic parts with high precision.

 Spex uses Swiss screw machines to manufacture parts using a wide variety of metals and polycarbonates.
 This versatility allows our clients to choose the material that best fits their project.
-The lower levels of deflection also allow for higher precision while machining difficult materials such as hastelloy and stainless steel.
+The lower levels of deflection during the machining process also allow for high precision while machining difficult materials such as Hastelloy and stainless steel.

 The capabilities of Swiss screw machines are much more advanced than the original machines used in the 1800s.
-Today, they can cut and drill parts within a 0.005mm (0.0002in) tolerance.
+Today, they can cut and drill parts with extreme precision, often reaching a ±0.005mm (0.0002in) tolerance.

 Swiss screw machining offers greater design diversity allowing engineers and designers to explore different options to improve performance and reduce cost.
 These machines can create components that are too expensive or otherwise impossible for traditional machining techniques, such as very small or complicated screws with multiple surface features.

 Swiss screw machines are also used to manufacture precision pins, housings, connectors, and fittings.
-These precision parts are used in a wide range of applications in the automotive, aerospace, and medical industries,
+These precision components are used in a wide range of applications in the automotive, aerospace, and medical industries.

-The electronics industry also takes advantage of Swiss screw machines to manufacture small, intricate parts.
+The electronics industry also takes advantage of Swiss screw machines to manufacture small, intricate parts with lots of features.
 A variety of different metals and materials are used in electronics, so it’s a major benefit to these companies that the Swiss screw machine accommodates different materials.

 Any industry that uses small precision parts will benefit from the capabilities of Swiss screw machines.